 On accountability

-When I deleted Duolingo after my trip, I had a 1250 day streak.
+I returned to Duolingo after a several month hiatus.
+I had been practicing Japanese before my trip to Japan, to get my speaking muscles back in shape.
+When I deleted Duolingo after my trip, I had a 1251 day streak.
 I had friends I competed with, and when I logged out the last time, I expected it all to be gone.

 Big Data is used every day to make decisions in Corporate America.
 As a digital strategist, I am asked to find data that supports every decision.
 Why should the button be positioned here, not there?
 Which words do customers prefer?